jamadden/zpt-docs/docs/history/IntroductionForDTMLers.rst

 to be able to write literal strings, and interpolate variables into a string.
 Perhaps at some point you'll discover that there's a whole new notation that you would like to be able to use (eg. Perl).
-These are the requirements that produced :doc:`../tales`
+These are the requirements that produced :doc:`TALES`

 Referring to Zope objects by name is one of the clunkier bits of DTML, and it is made worse by the "everything in one pile" namespace DTML